-Today’s Monday Marketing and #3QuickTips are about writing.
+Today’s Monday Marketing and 3 tips that are quick and easy to read are about writing.
 The tips can be used in any writing, including emails, novels, blog posts and more.

 1. Focus on how your reader can really jump in and enjoy your work.
 Will your reader understand the terminology you use?
 You don’t have to avoid technical jargon, but be aware that your reader’s knowledge might be different from your own.
 Choose words or phrases that most people will understand, unless you are aiming for a more limited audience.